Trumpchi GS4

-The Trumpchi GS4 is a compact crossover SUV of the late-2010s produced by GAC Group under the Trumpchi brand in China and the GAC Motor brand globally.
+The Trumpchi GS4 is a compact SUV of the late-2010s produced by GAC Group under the Trumpchi brand in China and the GAC Motor brand globally.

 The first generation was launched in 2015, and was available as a gasoline variant, a plug-in hybrid electric variant and a pure electric variant.
 The plug-in hybrid electric variant was sold by the GAC Mitsubishi joint venture under the Eupheme brand as the Eupheme PHEV, and by GAC Honda joint venture under the GAC Honda brand as the Shirui PHEV.
 Both variants feature restyled front and rear end designs while still wears the GAC badge.
 The pure electric version was rebadged by the GAC Toyota joint venture under the Leahead brand as the Leahead ix4.

-The second generation was launched in 2019, and was offered as a regular crossover SUV bodystyle and a fastback crossover SUV called the GS4 Coupe.
+The second generation was launched in 2019, and was offered as a regular SUV bodystyle and a fastback SUV called the GS4 Coupe.

+The third generation launched in 2024 as GS4 Max, a redesigned variant of Emkoo, replacing the second generation of GS4 and GS4 Plus.

-First generation (A28/A32)
+First generation (A28/A32) (2015)

 The first generation Trumpchi GS4 debuted as a pre-production concept on the 2015 North American International Auto Show.
 This final production version debuted on the 2015 Auto Shanghai and was later launched in the Chinese auto market.
 Codename A28.
-The GS4 is based on the same platform as the GA3S sedan and is positioned between the GS3 and GS5 crossovers.
+The GS4 is based on the same platform as the GA3S sedan and is positioned between the GS3 and GS5.
 Pricing ranges from around 80,000 yuan to around 120,000 yuan ($13,000 – 19,360).

 The GS4 was on display along with the rest of the Trumpchi lineup at the 2017 Detroit Auto Show, with GAC Group claiming it would cost less than the Toyota RAV4 if it were to be sold in North America.

 Trumpchi GS4 EV

-The Trumpchi GS4 EV is a new electric vehicle debuted on the 2015 Guangzhou Auto Show and based on the Trumpchi GS4 crossover.
+The Trumpchi GS4 EV is a new electric vehicle debuted on the 2015 Guangzhou Auto Show and based on the Trumpchi GS4.
 It was launched on the Chinese car market during the second half of 2016.
-The GS4 EV is powered by an electric motor producing 140hp and 250nm and is capable of a range of 240 kilometer.
-The top speed of the GS4 EV is 120 kilometer per hour and 0-100 km/hr acceleration is under 11 seconds.
-Charging takes 12 hours for a full charge on 220V or 30 minutes for a 80% battery on a fast charger.
-The GS4 EV model is also sold by Toyota under the Leahead brand as the "Leahead ix4".
+The GS4 EV is powered by an electric motor producing 140 hp and 250 nm and is capable of a range of 240 kilometer.
+The top speed of the GS4 EV is 120 kilometer per hour and 0–100 km/h acceleration is under 11 seconds.
+Charging takes 12 hours for a full charge on 220V or 30 minutes for an 80% battery on a fast charger.
+The GS4 EV model is also sold by GAC Toyota in China under the Leahead brand as the "Leahead ix4".